taostat/awesome-taostats/README.md

 # Awesome Taostats Apps

 * [Taostats](https://taostats.io).
-Yes, the premiere ananlytic tracker for the Bittensor network is run 100% using our APIs.
+Yes, the premiere analytic tracker for the Bittensor network is run 100% using our APIs.